davadazaita/davadazaita/README.md

 ## Lá vai, Lá vai, Lá vai, é synthetic (Courvin) ou Leather (Couro Curtido) ???

+<h3> During World War II, European militaries—including the German army—primarily relied on German Shepherds (Alsatians) as military and guard dogs.
+By contrast, the Doberman Pinscher became famous as the official "Devil Dog" of the United States Marine Corps, which used them extensively in the Pacific Theater rather than in Europe. </h3>

 <img width="832" height="448" alt="Image" src="https://github.com/user-attachments/assets/9138dd65-fd8b-40d6-a0ba-c6e784bb2b38" />

 ---